2022–23 Holy Cross Crusaders women's basketball team

 The 2022–23 Holy Cross Crusaders women's basketball team represented the College of the Holy Cross during the 2022–23 NCAA Division I women's basketball season.
 The Crusaders, led by third-year head coach Maureen Magarity, played their home games at the Hart Center in Worcester, Massachusetts and were members of the Patriot League.

 The Crusaders finished the season 24–8, 13–5 in Patriot League play, to finish in second place.
-As a No. 2 seed in the Patriot women's tournament they defeated American in the quarterfinals, Lehigh in the semifinals and Boston University in the championship game.
-They received an automatic to the NCAA women's tournament where they lost in the first round to Maryland.
+As a No. 2 seed in the Patriot women's tournament, they defeated American in the quarterfinals, Lehigh in the semifinals and Boston University in the championship game.
+They received an automatic bid to the NCAA women's tournament, where they lost in the first round to Maryland.